nico-martin/secure-message-link/readme.md

 ```

 ### Insert Message
-Since I am RLS (Row Level Security) on the table and the user is anonymous, I need to use a function to insert the message..
+Since I am using RLS (Row Level Security) on the table and the user is anonymous, I need to use a function to insert the message..

 ```sql
 CREATE OR REPLACE FUNCTION public.insert_message(